UPDATED: April 22, 2022

 Itemizing expenses will help clarify how much is required every month for necessities, how much might be left for saving and investing, and items that can be trimmed or eliminated.

 Document how much was spent over a year in basic housing expenses like rent or mortgage payments, utilities, credit card interest and home furnishings.
-Add categories for food, clothing, transportation, home maintenance, medical insurance and non-covered medical expenses.
+Add categories for food, clothing, transportation, home maintenance, insurance and non-covered medical expenses.

 Make sure to account for variable or discretionary spending on entertainment, dining out and vacation travel.
 Don't overlook cash withdrawals if that’s part of your spending plan.